incubateur-ademe/nosgestesclimat-site/docs/Translation.md

 This script allows to translate Markdown files into targeted languages.

-Note: you will need to have [`pandoc`](https://pandoc.org) installed in your machine to be able to run this script.

 You can specify following flags:

 - `--target` (`-t`) to choose the language(s) translate into.